winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 29 [Lohitya](DA_29.html) (∥ [DN 12](https://suttacentral.net/dn12){: target="_blank"}) [T 1.112c20]

 A priestly lord named Lohitya hears that the famous mendicant teacher Gautama has stopped nearby.
 He decides to meet the Buddha, so he invites him to share a meal at his residence.
-When the Buddha gives him an unrequested Dharma teaching, however, Lothitya is offended and forms a wrong view that religious teachers shouldn't teach others for their own gain.
+When the Buddha gives him an unrequested Dharma teaching, however, Lothitya is offended and forms a wrong view that religious teachers shouldn’t teach others for their own gain.
 {:.synopsis}

 ---